AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

   Syntax example: `Select **[!UICONTROL Project]**, then select **[!UICONTROL Save]**.`

-  This tag enables Experience League to preserve the string in English when necessary.
-Meaning, the system knows if the product is not localized in Italian, for example.
-However, a customer might read Italian documentation on Experience League while using an English UI.
-In this case, your interface references remain in English to match the UI.

 >[!IMPORTANT]
 >
 >You must apply these tags prior to localizing your content.

-## Writing with visuals (image assets, videos)

-See [Writing with visuals](https://spectrum.corp.adobe.com/page/writing-with-visuals/) in the Spectrum guide for great information on how to effectively write for tutorial videos.

 ### Using Adobe in product names{#product-names}